Tearless

 Tearless is the second studio album by Finnish electronic music duo Amnesia Scanner.
 It was released on June 19, 2020 by PAN.

 Critical reception

 Chal Ravens of Pitchfork reviewed "Their music grapples with life in the Anthropocene, drawing from nu-metal and hardcore in songs that feel burned out and overwhelmed."
+The German magazine Musikexpress concludes: ‘The world is coming to an end, and Amnesia Scanner once again summarise the present in an eclectically overdriven avant-electro-pop design.’

 Track listing

 All tracks written by Amnesia Scanner.